ethereum/consensus-specs/specs/deneb/p2p-interface.md

 No more than `MAX_REQUEST_BLOCKS_DENEB` may be requested at a time.

 *[Modified in Deneb:EIP4844]*
-Clients SHOULD consider including a block in the response as soon as it it passes the gossip validation rules.
+Clients SHOULD consider including a block in the response as soon as it passes the gossip validation rules.

 ##### BlobSidecarsByRoot v1